WNBA award picks: Despite catchy campaign, Storm’s Breanna Stewart not likely to earn MVP honors

 COACH OF THE YEAR: Curt Miller, Connecticut

-Comment: Few predicted the Sun would finish in the top 4 without All-Star Alyssa Thomas who missed 30 games due to an Achilles injury.
+Comment: Few predicted the Sun would finish in the top 4 without All-Star Alyssa Thomas, who missed 30 games due to an Achilles injury.
 Connecticut also had a limited roster of just 10 players most of the season.
 Minnesota’s Cheryl Reeve also deserves props for guiding the Lynx to a No. 3 seed after an 0-4 start.

 ROOKIE OF THE YEAR: Michaela Onyenwere, New York